HoldenLab/holdenlab.github.io/_projects/alhagagi_saba.md

 I completed my 3rd year dissertation project in <a href="https://www.yinchenlab.org">Professor Yin Chen's</a> lab, exploring how pathogenic bacteria, specifically Burkholderia cenocepacia, can remodel their lipid and membrane compositions in response to phosphate limitation.
 <br>
 <br>
-I've also worked on various clinical microbiology projects, including studying microbe-microbe interactions in Cystic Fibrosis in <a href="http://www.whelanlab.co.uk/research/">Fiona Whelan's</a> lab, and characterising division of labour phenotypes in pathogenic fungi in <a href="https://sites.google.com/view/tsailab/research?authuser=0">Hung-Ji Tsai's</a> lab.
+I've also worked on various clinical microbiology projects, including studying microbe-microbe interactions in Cystic Fibrosis (<a href="http://www.whelanlab.co.uk/research/">Whelan Lab @ Nottingham </a>), and characterising division of labour phenotypes in pathogenic fungi (<a href="https://sites.google.com/view/tsailab/research?authuser=0">Tsai Lab @ Birmingham</a>.

 <br>
 <br>